Wylhelm/qa-ai-web/user_guide.md

 3. Use the "Sort order" dropdown to choose ascending or descending order.
 4. Click the "Sort" button to apply the filtering and sorting options.

+## Creating and Sharing Custom Test Data Sets
+1. Click on the "Data Sets" button to access the custom test data sets feature.
+2. To create a new data set:
+   a.
+Enter a name for your data set.
+   b.
+Provide a description of the data set.
+   c.
+Enter the test data in the provided text area.
+   d.
+Click "Create Data Set" to save it.
+3. To share a data set:
+   a.
+Locate the data set you want to share in the list.
+   b.
+Click the "Share" button next to the data set.
+   c.
+A unique share ID will be generated for the data set.
+4. To use a shared data set:
+   a.
+Enter the share ID of the data set you want to use.
+   b.
+Click "Load Shared Data Set" to import it into your workspace.

 ## Tips for Best Results
 - Provide clear and specific criteria for more accurate scenario generation.
 - Include relevant documents that describe the functionality you want to test.
 - Review and adjust the automatically extracted information from uploaded files if necessary.
+- Use custom test data sets to standardize and reuse common test data across scenarios.

 ## Troubleshooting
 - If file analysis fails, ensure the file is not corrupted and is in a supported format.